ladle3000/shopperapproved-reviews-page/README.md

-<span style="font-color:red;">This is probably completely irrelevant since approx 2020 since shopper approved now can do this out of the box.</span>
+**This is probably completely irrelevant since approx 2020 since shopper approved now can do this out of the box.**

 # Shopper Approved Reviews Page for Magento
 #### Also adds schema for overall star ratings for your results in google etc.